DrehanM/PintOperatingSystem/doc/project3.md

 All of the synchronization provided in Task 1 for the cache will apply to any and all accesses to inodes in the syscalls.
 Accesses to `thread->fd_map` and `thread->cwd` are all safe because only the owning thread will access these members (except for during `exec` when the parent sets the `child_thread->cwd` to a copy of the parent's cwd)

 ### Rationale

+The thread_fd_t struct is modified so that it can accommodate either an open file or an open directory.
+This allows a thread's fd_map to contain all open files and directories rather than storying them in separate lists while retaining a very simple way of identifying an element of the list as belonging to either a directory or a regular file.

 ## Additional Question Section